adastorm/Jonah-AV/Centenial/venu360/README.md

 We are using the digital mixer with a sample rate of 48 kHz, so we do not need the analog device input.

-We have modified the setup 47 from the manual to suit our needs.
+We have modified the setup 47 from the manual to suit our needs, and will resemble most closeley to Application 4 in the manual

 For setup use:
-    The AFS mode will be set to speach/music mode (if used)
+    The AFS mode will be set to speech/music mode (if used) Do we want to use the automatic gain control?
+    Compressor type?
+    Do we want to use the subharmonic synth module?
+    Do we want to lock out unauthorized access to the system features?

 ---